Angus, Thongs and Perfect Snogging: Production

+Development

 Chadha was originally brought into the project as a scriptwriter:

+Filming

 Most of the scenes were filmed on location in Brighton and Eastbourne.
 Others, such as the gig scene and some interiors and exteriors for Georgia's house, were filmed in and around Ealing Studios, London.
 Areas in nearby west London like Bishopshalt school in Hillingdon and the Liquid nightclub in Uxbridge were used as well.
 Other sites include locations in Teddington and Twickenham.
 Costumes included green blazers and kilts borrowed from St. Bede's Prep School in Eastbourne, and props included Eastbourne's signature blue bins to add to the effect and continuity when filming in multiple locations.